Published May 14, 2024 · Updated Mar 12, 2026

 How Student Voice Analytics helps you

 Student Voice Analytics provides continuous visibility of Teaching Staff comments and sentiment over time, with drill downs from provider to subject family and programme.
-It benchmarks molecular biology, biophysics and biochemistry against the sector, highlights movement in topics such as feedback, marking criteria and delivery of teaching, and segments results by mode, campus and year.
-The platform generates concise, anonymised summaries and export-ready tables for programme and quality boards, and supports like-for-like proof of change so you can prioritise actions and demonstrate impact.
+It benchmarks molecular biology, biophysics and biochemistry against the sector, highlights movement in topics such as feedback, marking criteria, and delivery of teaching, and segments results by mode, campus, and year.
+The platform generates concise, anonymised summaries and export-ready tables for programme and quality boards, so teams can prioritise actions and show whether changes are improving the student experience.